mjaddis/rdss-message-api-specification/README.md

 The Audit Log is a destination for Messages that every Message sent through the system will arrive at.

-It is delivered in the form of an [AWS Kinesis Firehose](https://aws.amazon.com/kinesis/firehose/), which in turn loads the data into an [Amazon S3](https://aws.amazon.com/s3/).
+It is delivered in the form of an [AWS Kinesis Stream](https://aws.amazon.com/kinesis/streams/), which in turn loads the data into an [Amazon S3](https://aws.amazon.com/s3/) via an [AWS Lambda Function](https://aws.amazon.com/lambda/).
 The data is then made available for consumption and processing by other systems (e.g reporting).

 In order for a Message to be consumed by the Audit Log, Messages **MUST** be in serialised JSON format and **MUST NOT** exceed 1000KB.